top of page

 CONTENT ORGANIZATION

-To make the interview preparation content more digestible, we organized it into six lessons:
+To align with this observation, we organized the interview preparation content provided by FreeWorld into six lessons:

 • Lesson 1: Overview